opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ## Terms to know

-Here are the terms you need to know:
+Here are terms you need to know:

 - _OpenSearch Dashboards visualizations_ are visualizations defined within a dashboard.
 - _Anomaly Detection plugin_ is the free OpenSearch plugin using the Random Cut Forest algorithm (that is, an unsupervised algorithm for detecting anomalous data points within a data set) to detect anomalies in aggregated data.